Our courses are packed with variety and creative opportunities

 We also offer one-year courses, where you'll benefit from all the facilities we offer, as well as enjoying a variety of performance opportunities.

-You’re passionate about music and your specialism (or instrument).
+This course is right for you if you’re passionate about music and your specialism (or instrument).
 The BMus provides a solid foundation for a career in music, whether you’d like to be a performer, composer, teacher or to work in another related field.

 Core elements of the BMus